Nexenta/edgefs-csi/README.md

 EdgeFS CSI plugins implement an interface between CSI enabled Container Orchestrator (CO) and EdgeFS local cluster site.
-It allows dynamic and static provisioning of EdgeFS NFS and ISCSI exports, and attaching them to application workloads.
-With EdgeFS NFS implementation, I/O load can be spread-out across multiple PODs, thus eliminating I/O bottlenecks of classing single-node NFS.
+It allows dynamic and static provisioning of EdgeFS NFS and ISCSI exports.

+With EdgeFS NFS implementation, I/O load can be spread-out across multiple PODs, thus eliminating I/O bottlenecks of single-node NFS.

 Current implementation of EdgeFS CSI plugins was tested in Kubernetes environment (requires Kubernetes 1.13+)

-For details about configuration and deployment of NFS and EdgeFS CSI plugin, see Wiki pages:
+For details about configuration and deployment of EdgeFS CSI plugin, see Wiki pages:

 * [Quick Start Guide](https://github.com/Nexenta/edgefs-csi/wiki/EdgeFS-CSI-Quick-Start-Guide)